kovaacs/PWABuilder/docs/home/sw-intro.md

 ?> **Note** You can name your service worker whatever you'd like, but `sw.js` is a commonly used convention.

 #### Scope
-You can place a service worker anywhere in your project, but it will only have access to assets that are at or below it's current directory level.
+You can place a service worker anywhere in your project, but it will only have access to assets that are at or below its current directory level.
 This is called your service workers ***scope***.

 A service worker that lives at the root of your project will have a scope that encompasses the entirety of your application.